 Let her know if you think you might have the flu.
-She may want you to come to the office for an exam and tests.
+They may want you to come to the office for an exam and tests.

-If you do have it, she’ll recommend an antiviral drug.
+If you do have it, they’ll recommend an antiviral drug.
 It will ease symptoms and shorten your illness if you take it early on.

 Call your doctor immediately if you have the following problems: